KenjiDuggan/KenjiDuggan/README.md

 ## 🌱 Currently

+- Starting new Software Developer role at Autodesk in 2 weeks
-- Searching for my next full-time role to advance my career while I think about the planning for a part-time Master's program in Software Engineering
+- Planning for a part-time Master's program in Software Engineering
 - Hacking on passion projects: intent-based meetup apps, productivity bots, and niche social platforms
 - Indulging in hobbies like BJJ, side projects, meetups, etc.